imjoy-team/imjoy-core/README.md

     function setup(){
         api.alert('ImJoy RPC initialized.')
     }
-    // define your plugin api which can be called by other plugins in ImJoy function my_api_func(){
+    // define your api which can be called by other plugins in ImJoy function my_api_func(){

     }